 The National Wild & Scenic Rivers Act celebrated its 50th anniversary in 2018.
 Congress passed and President Lyndon Johnson signed the Act in 1968, creating the National Wild & Scenic Rivers System.
 The law was specifically intended to balance the nation’s existing policy of building dams on rivers to develop their water supply, flood control, and hydroelectric potential, with a new policy to ensure that some free-flowing rivers with outstanding values are protected for the benefit and enjoyment of the people.

-This 51-year-old law is the nation’s primary river conservation tool.
+This bedrock environmental law is the nation’s primary river conservation tool.
 New dams and diversions are prohibited on protected rivers.
 Federal agencies are required to manage federal public lands along the rivers to protect their free-flowing character and specific outstanding recreation, scenic, fish, wildlife, geological, cultural/historical, and other values.
 This is accomplished through the development of a comprehensive river management plan three years after designation.
 Designated rivers are also managed as wild, scenic, or recreational based on the level of existing development at time of designation.